 One of the most common causes is hydrocele.
 This condition occurs after a trauma or infection that may have gone unnoticed.
 Hydrocele is a disorder characterized by an accumulation of fluid between the layers of tissue around the testicles.
 In the case of hydrocele, the swelling is very pronounced.

-Another very common cause of large testicles is varicocele.
+Another common cause of large testicles is varicocele.
 This is an enlargement of the veins of the spermatic cord.
 In the case of varicocele, the blood has difficulty circulating in the swollen testicle, causing a reduction in sperm production.

 • Less frequent causes